Koine Greek phonology: Short-first-element i diphthongs

-Diphthong αι was probably monophthongized at first as //ε(ː)//.
-This value is attested in Boeotian in the early 4th century BC with the Boeotian spelling of η for αι.
-Confusion of αι with ε suggests that this transition had taken place by the mid 2nd century BC in Egyptian Greek.
+The diphthong αι was probably monophthongized at first as //ε(ː)//.
+This value is attested in Boeotian in the early 4th century BC, with the Boeotian spelling of η for αι.
+The confusion of αι with ε suggests that the transition had taken place by the mid-2nd century BC in Egyptian Greek.
 Further confusion between αι and ε is found in Palestine in the early 2nd century, and the confusion between αι and ε starting from c.
-125 AD in Attic suggests that the monophthongization took place in the early 2nd century AD in learned Attic.
-Allen thinks the transition to //e// (i.e. loss of openness distinction with ε) to have taken place later; while Allen is not very explicit on this point, this theory seems based on the observation that while both η and αι are confused with ε, αι is not confused with η.
+125 AD in Attic suggests that monophthongization took place in the early 2nd century AD in learned Attic.
+Allen thinks the transition to //e// (i.e. the loss of openness distinction with ε) to have taken place later; while Allen is not very explicit on this point, the theory seems to be based on the observation that while both η and αι are confused with ε, αι is not confused with η.
 However, not all scholars seem to agree.
 No reference on this point of debate has been found.

-Diphthong οι was monophthongized as //yː// or //y// (depending on when the loss of vowel length distinction took place).
-This is attested in Boeotian as early as the 3rd century BC with a spelling of υ for οι, but this was probably a dialectal trait.
-Still, diphthong οι must have kept a diphthongal value at least in learned language until Roman times, as it is transcribed as oe in Latin.
+The diphthong οι was monophthongized as //yː// or //y// (depending on when the loss of vowel length distinction took place).
+This is attested in Boeotian as early as the 3rd century BC, with a spelling of υ for οι, but that was probably a dialectal trait.
+Still, the diphthong οι must have kept a diphthongal value at least in learned language until Roman times, as it is transcribed as oe in Latin.
 Further evidence of monophthongization is found from the early 1st century BC in Egyptian Greek, as well as in the early 2nd century AD in Palestine.
-Monophthongization in learned language seems attested by a υ spelling for οι found in a text dated from the early 2nd century AD and another from c.
+Monophthongization in the learned language seems to be attested by a υ spelling for οι that is found in a text dated from the early 2nd century AD and another from c.
 240 AD.
 (Look up note on evolution of υ for subsequent evolution.)

-Koine Greek initially seems to feature diphthong υι, which had been progressively monophthongized to //yː// (written υ for ῡ) in Attic from the 6th century BC to the 4th century BC but retained in other Greek dialects.
+Koine Greek initially seems to feature the diphthong υι, which had been progressively monophthongized to //yː// (written υ for ῡ) in Attic from the 6th century BC to the 4th century BC but had been retained in other Greek dialects.
 It was later monophthongized as //yː// or //y// (depending on when the loss of vowel length distinction took place).
-The author of these lines has not found any reference on when this change took place, but this transition may be phonologically linked to, and at any rate is quite unlikely to have taken place after, the similar transition of οι to //y(ː)//.
+The author of toese lines has not found any reference on when this change took place, but this transition may be phonologically linked to and, at any rate is quite unlikely to have taken place after, the similar transition of οι to //y(ː)//.
 (See discussion on υ below for subsequent evolution.)